 Instead of bricks, construction has sometimes been done with blocks made of clay and mud.
-This one is a true example of one of the best eco friendly houses in India.
+This one is a true example of one of the best eco friendly homes in Bangalore.
 The walls have not been plastered or painted to reduce lead exposure.
 Instead of mosaic tiles, straightforward Kota tiles and clay tiles have been utilized for flooring purposes.
 Solar water heaters and solar lamps (for use during power outages) can reduce the amount of electricity used.
 During the day, the house gets much of its lighting from the large skylights throughout the structure.

 Waste is separated into different piles, and compost is produced for use in the garden's vegetable beds.
 System for collecting rainwater that is effective and capable of providing an entire family with all the water it needs.
 A recycling system for grey water that uses water from the dishwasher and the kitchen sink to clean things like automobiles and other surfaces.
 It was built for 15 percent lower than that of a traditional house (no plaster, paint, or cement was used).